PanicStation.org

 • Confusion, hard-to-wake drowsiness, fainting, seizure, or severe dizziness.

-• Trouble breathing, chest pain, bluish lips/skin.
+• Trouble breathing, chest pain, bluish lips or skin.

-Tell them if you take: warfarin, apixaban/rivaroxaban/dabigatran/edoxaban, clopidogrel, daily aspirin, steroids, chemotherapy, or if you recently started/stopped any medicine or supplement.
+3. Say your medication risks out loud at check-in.
+Tell them if you take warfarin, apixaban, rivaroxaban, dabigatran, edoxaban, clopidogrel, daily aspirin, steroids, chemotherapy, or if you recently started or stopped any medicine or supplement.

 What can wait